GitSumitUp/ReservePro/README.md

-# ReservePro
+# Hospital Management System

-ReservePro is a booking management web application designed to simplify the process of managing bookings.
-It allows users to add, update, and delete bookings while ensuring secure access through JWT authentication.
+Hospital Management System is a comprehensive web application designed to streamline the management of hospital operations.
+It provides efficient tools for managing patients, appointments, staff, and resources with secure authentication and robust backend integration.

 ## Features
-- Add, update, and delete bookings.
+- Manage patient records, appointments, and staff details.
-- User-friendly interface for managing bookings efficiently.
+- User-friendly interface for efficient hospital operations.
-- Secure authentication with JSON Web Tokens (JWT).
+- Secure user authentication and role-based access control.
 - Backend powered by Node.js and Express.js.
-- Database integration using MySQL.
+- Database integration using MySQL for data persistence.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript